MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/pairwise-dist-fl.md

 A distance close to 0 means that the entities are very similar and a distance above 1 means they're very different.
 Similarly, an entity with an average distance close to or above 1 indicates that it's different from many other entities in the partition, indicating a potential outlier.

 The output of the function is pairwise distances between entities under the same partition.
-It can be used as is to look for similar or different pairs (for example, entities with minimal distant share many common features), easily transformed to a distance matrix (as shown in the usage sample below) or used as input for clustering or outlier detection algorithms.
+It can be used as-is to look for similar or different pairs. such as entities with minimal distances share many common features.
+It can also be easily transformed to a distance matrix (see the usage example) or used as input for clustering or outlier detection algorithms.

 > [!NOTE]
 > This function is a [UDF (user-defined function)](../query/functions/user-defined-functions.md).
 For more information, see [usage](#usage).